 Pro tip: Don’t plan to be paddling for a full 8 hours each day – that isn’t an enjoyable way to ease into canoe camping.
 Keep the trip easy so you can focus on other skills (cooking, setting up a tent) in addition to paddling.
 Also, you will likely underestimate how long it will take you, so plan on only paddling 4-5 hours per day.

 How long should you be out?
 For your first few trips, I think 1-3 nights is a good length of trip.

 Once you have a rough idea of how many kilometers you want to paddle each day, as well as the length of trip, you can choose your route.
 There are two different strategies I suggest to new canoeists.

 - Call the park’s outfitter (i.e. Algonquin Outfitters) and ask them what they think.
-The guides there are extremely knowledgable and will be able to help you choose a route which matches your abilities.
+The guides are extremely knowledgable and will be able to help you choose a route that matches your abilities.

 - Google something along the lines of “Easy 3 day Algonquin canoe routes”.
 I feel this is less effective than calling the outfitter directly, but is also an option.